Vyral/christal-johnson/_posts/2025-01-01-why-picking-the-right-real-estate-agent-matters-in-this-market.md

 date: 2025-01-01 07:00:00
 tags:
   - Real Estate
-excerpt: Learn why choosing the right agent is key to selling your home.
+excerpt: A knowledgeable agent can help sell your home faster and for more money.
 enclosure:
 pullquote: Remember, selling in today’s market is all about the details.
 enclosure_type: video/mp4